You’re out on a long hike and a gust of wind takes your compass over a cliff.

 If, for example, it’s around 5 o’clock, then this line should fall between 2 and 3 on one side of the watch and 8 and 9 on the other side.
 This imaginary line across the face of your watch gives you your north-south line, with north represented by the side pointing away from the sun.

 We hope you enjoyed our article, and hopefully, you can remember enough if you ever find yourself in the situation of walking around the woods in circles without any navigational aids.
-If you’ve had any wilderness frights, or know how to navigate without a compass by other means, then please let us know in the comments below!
+If you’ve had any wilderness frights, or know any other means of compass-free navigation, then please let us know in the comments below!